 Others can embed your design, too, just as you can embed someone else's public design.

 Next, head over to your Instructables draft, or create a new one.
-In the editor, click the code icon at the left of the row of icons above the text box to switch to HTML view.
+In the editor, click the Code word at the right of the row of icons above the text box to switch to HTML view.
 The text field will turn black.

 Paste your embed code into the black HTML field, above or below any existing content that might be there.